Delightful Distributed Policy Gradient: Token Reversal Details

 Each gradient step processes a batch of 100 episodes: 10 prompts with 10 sampled responses each.
 The value baseline for each response is the mean reward across the 10 responses to the same prompt (grouped baseline), shared across all methods.
 The grouped baseline is equivalent to the leave-one-out baseline in GRPO~\citep{shao2024deepseekmath}.

-\paragraph{Method implementation.} PG (REINFORCE) is implemented as the PPO clipped surrogate with $\varepsilon = 10^{9}$ (so no clipping ever triggers) and no KL penalty ($\beta_{\mathrm{KL}}{=}0$), reducing to the standard REINFORCE gradient with a grouped baseline.
+\paragraph{Method implementation.} PG is implemented as the PPO clipped surrogate with $\varepsilon = 10^{9}$ (so no clipping ever triggers) and no KL penalty ($\beta_{\mathrm{KL}}{=}0$), reducing to the standard importance-weighted policy-gradient estimator with a grouped baseline.
+In the MNIST diagnostic (Section~\ref{sec:mnist}), the uncorrected variant without importance weights is labeled REINFORCE.
 PPO uses single-epoch updates (no data replay) with token-level clipped importance ratios and the same grouped baseline; the clip parameter~$\varepsilon$ is swept as described below.
 PMPO uses $\gamma{=}10^{-9}$ for numerical stability in the dispreferred log-likelihood term and the same grouped baseline for preference classification.
 All methods share the same architecture, optimizer, and baseline; they differ only in gradient weighting.

-For injected episodes (actor bugs and oracle trajectories), we set the behavior log-probability to zero by convention.
-For ratio-based methods (PPO), this makes the importance ratio equal to the learner's own token probability on those episodes.
+Exact behavior probabilities are unambiguous in the staleness experiments, where actors are stored learner checkpoints.
+For intervention experiments, actor bugs and oracle trajectories are generated by an external mixture rather than the actor policy alone.
+We therefore interpret PPO as a practical clipped-ratio baseline using stored actor probabilities, not as exact off-policy correction for intervention-generated samples.
+The MNIST diagnostic includes exact behavior probabilities to isolate the exact-importance-weighting comparison in a setting where ratios are unambiguous.
+A natural extension is to combine DG with clipped, V-trace-style, or exact mixture-ratio correction.

 \paragraph{Compute.} All experiments run on a single CPU machine.
 Each token reversal experiment ($K{=}1000$ gradient steps, ${\approx}50\text{K}$-parameter transformer) completes in under two minutes.
 The full experimental campaign (four friction types, four methods, six to eight hyperparameter settings each, 10 tuning seeds plus 30 evaluation seeds per configuration) requires approximately 200 CPU-hours total.